 Can I get PyCharm Professional Edition for free?

 - Are you a student or teacher?
 Apply for a free student license.

 - Are you a core contributor or committer for an open source project, no matter the size?
 As long as you don’t make money from your project, you can likely get a free license to work on your project.
 Apply for an open source license.

 - Would you like to have PyCharm on computers in your classrooms?
 Whether you’re an accredited institute or a commercial provider, we provide free classroom licenses here.

-We also offer discounts for startups, recent graduates, and users of commercial competitor products, find out more about discounts on our website.
+We also offer discounts for startups, recent graduates, and users of commercial competitor products.
+Find out more about all special offers on our website.

 Do you still have a question?

 If you have a specific sales question, contact our sales team to learn more about licenses, prices, discounts, etc. If you have any other question, let us know in the comments below, or reach out to us on Twitter.